Learning-based Multi-agent Race Strategies in Formula 1: Introduction

 The first part can be subdivided in simulations \cite{heilmeier2020virtual}, optimizations \cite{duhr2023minimum,van2022maximum,bonomi2023evolutionary,heine2023optimization,neumann2024strategic}, and learning-based methods \cite{boettinger2023mastering,thomas2025explainable,liu2021formula,fieni2025towards}.
 In \cite{heilmeier2020virtual}, \glspl{nn} used as virtual strategy engineer in race simulations delivered results close to reality.
 Optimizations deal with energy management \cite{duhr2023minimum}, charging stops in endurance racing \cite{van2022maximum}, evolutionary algorithms \cite{bonomi2023evolutionary} and co-design \cite{neumann2024strategic} for pit stops.
 Stochastic scenarios optimized via \gls{dp} are studied in \cite{heine2023optimization}.
 Learning-based methods mainly employ \gls{rl} to tackle the problem.
 In particular, \cite{fieni2025towards} considers both energy management and pit stops.

 When considering competitors' interaction, it has to be distinguished between competitors' awareness and multi-agent methods.
-Building on \cite{paparusso2022competitors}, a \gls{mpc} framework for competitor-aware race strategies is developed in \cite{van2024model}.
-A two-player game is solved in \cite{aguad2024optimizing} with \gls{dp}.
+Building on \cite{paparusso2022competitors}, a \gls{mpc} framework for competitor-aware race strategies is developed in \cite{van2024model}, and a two-player game is solved in \cite{aguad2024optimizing} with \gls{dp}.
 While pit stops are optimized, the energy management is neglected.
-Multi-agent \gls{rl} is explored in \cite{liu2024formula} for Formula~E races.
-However, different regulations and requirements render the problem substantially different: The racing model is simplified, pit stops are not driven by tire degradation and the performance of different tire compounds is neglected.
+Multi-agent \gls{rl} in Formula~E racing is explored by \cite{liu2024formula}.
+Following an earlier version of the present work, the subsequent study \cite{de2026competitor} adapted our setup for electric endurance racing.
+However, different regulations and requirements render these problems substantially different: The racing model and the state transitions are heavily simplified, pit stops are not driven by tire degradation and the performance of different tire compounds is neglected.

-We aim to bridge the gap towards multi-agent race strategies in \gls{f1} accounting for active competitors' response.
-In particular, the framework incorporates energy management, pit stops, and tire degradation.
+We aim to bridge the gap towards multi-agent race strategies accounting for active competitors' response.
+In particular, the framework incorporates energy management, pit stops, and tire degradation. \gls{f1} represents a general case of race strategies problems, which are also present, in simplified form, in other racing series.
 Given the non-smooth and multi-agent system, classical optimization methods encounter practical limitations, whereas \gls{rl} emerges as promising tool.
 Our approach builds upon \cite{fieni2025towards}, where the nominal policy is benchmarked against an optimization framework.